SamR1/FitTrackee/docs/fr/_sources/features/workout.rst.txt

 Elevation-related data for racket sports (Outdoor Tennis and Padel) and flatwater sports (Canoeing, Kayaking, Rowing, Open Water Swimming, Rowing and Standup Paddleboarding) are not stored in database and displayed if the file contains elevation

-| If some elevation data are missing and an elevation service is enabled by the administrators, the missing elevations can be retrieved on workout creation if the user preference is set.
+| If some elevation data are missing and an `elevation service <../installation/elevation.html>`__ is enabled by the administrators (data source are displayed in **About** page), the missing elevations can be retrieved on workout creation if the user preference is set.
 | In this case, all elevations are updated.

-Elevation data source can also be changed after creation if an elevation service is enabled.
+Elevation data source can also be changed after creation.

 Records
 -------